DragonEggLol/nationwide/README.md

 ## Features

 - **Play-by-Post Strategy**
-  Submit written “orders” each turn—ranging from infrastructure builds to military campaigns, and watch the host go through your commands in the saves.
+  Submit written “orders” each turn, ranging from infrastructure builds to military campaigns, and watch the host go through your commands in the saves.

 - **From Planet to Galaxy**
   Evolve your nation from a primitive society on a single planet to an interstellar empire spanning multiple star systems.